SprinkelD/Test-GamesWIthFire/README.md

-# Test-GamesWIthFire
+# Test-GamesWithFire

-Repository for use with the GitHub Sync Wordpress plugin
+Repository for use with the GitHub Sync Wordpress plugin. :smiley_cat: